-2019 \$'000 2018 \$'000 Note 14.
-Non-current assets - Intangibles assets Goodwill on acquisition of stores in Adelaide 2,378 2,378
+2019 \$'000 2018 \$'000 Goodwill on acquisition of stores in Adelaide 2.378 2.378

 Goodwill acquired through business combinations has been allocated to the Adelaide stores and related distribution centre for impairment testing.
 The recoverable amount of the Adelaide stores and related distribution centre has been determined based on a value in use calculation using cash flow projections.